I am stunned when a church applies the best practices in church finances and sees a 400% increase in an area of their income.

 Those words have stayed with me ever since that day.

 Faith works on the income side of the ledger.

-You believe God to meet all your personal and church needs and you use faith to conquer the fear of lack and anxiety over short falls.
+You believe God to meet all your personal and church needs and you use faith to conquer the fear of lack and anxiety over shortfalls.

-It’s essential that pastors and leaders put faith into action whenever you are raising money in your church.
+It’s essential that pastors and leaders put faith into action whenever they are raising money in your church.
 Each week you go to the house of God believing that people will give and that budgets will be met.

 You also use faith to raise offerings for special projects, believing God to provide through the generous giving of His people.

 God responds to courageous pastors and leaders who put their trust in Christ and believe He will meet the needs of their church.

 5. Wisdom With Expenditure